 Flatmate inspired Rie to study in Budapest

-Marketing management student Rie Mastrup Mogensen is going to Hungary’s capital city in January 2016 to do her third semester at the International Business School in Budapest.
+Marketing management student Rie Mastrup Mogensen is going to Hungary’s capital city to do her third semester at the International Business School in Budapest.

 A stay abroad improves your CV

 ‘Academically, I hope to strengthen my English and learn a lot in terms of my programme.
 CV wise, I hope that my stay is an advantage because it shows that I am willing to adapt and not afraid of academic challenges.
-I expect that it will be challenging and difficult, because all the teaching is in English and is on a high level, since the school has a very good international.’
+I expect that it will be challenging and difficult because all the teaching is in English and is at a high level since the school has a very good international.’

-Rie comes from the West Jutland town of Skjern and previously lived and worked a year in Norway as an paedagogue.
+Rie comes from the West Jutland town of Skjern and previously lived and worked a year in Norway as a pedagogue.
 Other than a trip to Italy, travelling is not something that has filled Ries life.
 That is why she is so pleased to go.

 Erasmus scholarship and private savings